 Today, we’re going to be a little bit hipster and say, “We were doing contextual advertising before it was cool.”

-With third-party cookies sending behavioral advertising (advertising based on individual users on a website) into a tailspin of uncertainty, everyone is looking back to contextual (advertising based on the content of the page).
+With third-party cookies sending behavioral advertising (advertising based on individual users on a website) into a tailspin of uncertainty, everyone is looking back to contextual (advertising based on the page’s content).

 Over the last few years, huge publishers like Conde Nast and Vox launched contextual targeting systems.

 And we’re over here like, “Yes.
 This is what we’ve been saying all along!”

 For years, we’ve been investing in the contextual advertising game, matching up AdThrive publishers’ content with high-paying advertising campaigns thanks to our artificial intelligence platform Marmalade that we built in 2017 and have been refining ever since.

 Because contextual advertising does not rely on third-party cookies at all, it won’t be impacted when they go away.
 And we’re launching new tools like content clusters to make contextual advertising even better!

 - While many major publishers and ad providers are just now ramping up their contextual targeting systems, we built our own artificial intelligence platform, Marmalade, years ago.

 - Marmalade helps advertisers reach the right audience on AdThrive publishers’ content by understanding the topic of posts AND the mindset of your readers.